 It’s 10 PM: do you know where your laptop is?
-I can tell you where mine is right now.
-I’m sitting on my couch with the TV on in the background typing up this article.
-I am not necessarily typing it because I need to, but rather because I want to get it done so that I can work on other things at the office tomorrow.
+We can take a guess.
+Maybe you are sitting on your couch with the TV on in the background while you type up an… article, let’s say.
+You are not necessarily typing it because you need to, but rather because you want to get it done so that you can work on other things at the office tomorrow.

 Millions of people go beyond the call of normal work hours every day across the world.
 Some of this extra clock-punching may be mandatory depending on your job role and responsibilities.
 Sometimes it’s just a good distraction from housework or to wrap up loose ideas before going to bed.
-In my case, it’s just a nice way to catch up on work that I didn’t get around to during the day.
+Maybe it’s just a nice way to catch up on work that you didn’t get around to during the day.
 Whatever the driver, working professionals do it all the time.

 SSI recently conducted a poll among business-to-business (B2B) respondents who work full time in the United States, the United Kingdom and Germany.
 We asked them how they perceived their work-to-life balance.
 It was quite surprising to see the similarities between the three countries when it came to the average number of hours one typically works during the week.
 It was even more surprising to see the frequency in which people checked in after work.

 Not surprisingly, the US has the highest rate of people checking in after hours:

 - 39% of US respondents reported checking their email at least once an hour after work hours on average

 - 36% actually do work after hours at least three days per week.
 This is much higher than our European counterparts.

 The working population in the United States is often seen as a group of “workaholics.”
 That mentality drives us to shift the balance between work and life.